kevin-fang/lunch-clean-finder/README.md

 # Student Jobs Finder
+Kevin Fang, 2017

 Contains backend and frontend to a student jobs finder.
-Written in React.js and Node.js.
+Require Node.js to be installed.

 ## Setting up the server
-Run `cd backend` and modify the port and spreadsheet id in `./config.json` if necessary.
-Run `npm i && node initialize.js` and log into the Google account that has the jobs spreadsheet shared with it.
-Start the server with `node run.js`.
+The backend is contained in `backend/`, and instructions are included for obtaining a client secret file from Google and starting the server.

+The frontend is in the base directory.
+Change `src/config.json` to reflect the IP of the backend server.
+Run `npm i && npm start` in this directory to start the React server.